-1. The library does not provide care or supervision of children, except to the extent needed to uphold library rules of conduct and use, and does not accept responsibility for such care.
-Parents or other caregivers are responsible for their children’s behavior.
+- Library personnel do not provide care or supervision of children, except to the extent needed to uphold library rules of conduct and use, and do not accept responsibility for such care.
+Parents or other caregivers are responsible for their children and their behavior.

-2. Children under the age of seven may not be left unattended in the library, except during scheduled library-sponsored programs.
+- Children under the age of seven may not be left unattended in the library and should be accompanied by their care provider (age 16 or older) at all times, including during programs.

-3. Children age seven and older may be left unattended providing they are mature enough to stay alone and observe proper conduct.
+- Children age seven and older may be left unattended provided their behavior follows the Code of Conduct for the library.
 Such children are subject to the same rules of conduct as other patrons and the same consequences, including being asked to leave the library.
 This possibility should be taken into account when deciding whether to leave a child unattended in the library.

 - Children left unattended in the library in violation of this policy may be considered a child in need of care, and the matter referred to the police or Department of Children and Families.